While the principles and values are the same, nursing has been transformed by continual advances in training, research, and technology.

 Just let your doctor know that Nurse Maude is your preferred provider for all nursing and homecare services.
 These are free to eligible New Zealand residents and prearranged support is available for those who don’t meet residency requirements.

-Community Nursing Services:
+Community Health Services:

 Nursing is provided by Nurse Maude in the client's home across the greater Canterbury area from Rakaia to Kaikoura and across the West Coast.